 For the TCI, sustainability of resources is not just a fashionable notion; it's basic survival.
 For centuries, island inhabitants have had to make do with the resources available to them.
 The land is largely arid and sandy; rainfall is sparse and fresh water a scarce and precious commodity.

-So far, the government's emphasis on high-end, low-impact tourism has worked to temper the impact of rapid development and helped to maintain the delicate balance between commercial interests and environmental ones.
-Height limits set up for resorts along Grace Bay (famously breached before the recession hit by one brash, high-flying property) helped stem the dreaded coastal phenomenon known as the "New Jersey-ization" of the shoreline.
-Most of the newer resorts have even implemented their own eco-initiatives.
+So far, an emphasis on high-end, low-impact tourism has worked to temper the impact of rapid development and helped to maintain the delicate balance between commercial interests and environmental ones.
+Height limits along Grace Bay have slowly creeped up, but most resorts are still under five stories (the new Ritz-Carlton, at 12 stories, may challenge the status quo).
+Most resorts have implemented their own eco-initiatives.
 The West Bay Club has its own waste-treatment system and recycles gray water (wastewater from dish, shower, and sink, and laundry water) for landscaping purposes.
-Each room in the Gansevoort is equipped with an Energy Management System (electricity is turned on with your room key), and a high-efficiency central air-conditioning system reduces consumption by 30%.
+Each room in the Wymara Resort is equipped with an Energy Management System (electricity is turned on with your room key), and a high-efficiency central air-conditioning system reduces consumption by 30%.
+On Parrot Cay, the construction of a large coconut plantation is part of the resort's drive toward self-sustainability.

 Eco-tourism got a big boost here when the entire Grace Bay area was awarded national marine park status.
 No commercial or sport fishing is allowed in the protected 2,630-hectare (6,500-acre) Princess Alexandra National Park.
 No jet-ski central this; and hopefully never will be.
 National marine parks have been established on and around just about every island on the TCI; for a full list of protected areas, go to the Department of Environment and Coastal Services website at www.environment.tc.
 Even outside park boundaries, mooring buoys have been established at all dive sites and mooring areas to avoid possible damage from anchors.
 TCI dive operators are a particularly enlightened bunch in regards to reef preservation and resource conservation.

 The scarcity of fresh water has always been an issue on these islands -- never more so than now with the growing influx of visitors.
-To prevent water shortages, modern reverse osmosis plants have been constructed on Provo and Grand Turk.
+To prevent water shortages, modern reverse osmosis plants have been constructed on Provo, Grand Turk, and at the new Sailrock Resort in South Caicos.

 General Resources for Responsible Travel